 Another big factor that pilots don't understand when upgrading is handling adverse yaw - something the single-surface gliders don't have much of due to their highly swept back wings.
 Adverse is defines as "acting in a contrary direction; harmful; unfavourable".
 Yaw, rotation of the glider around the kingpost axis, is something we don't have much control over on a hang glider.
 The quick explanation is that we start to do a turn in the desired direction and the glider yaws in the opposite direction at first.
-It is more pronounced the slower you fly a higher performace glider.
+It is more pronounced the slower you fly a higher performance glider.
 This is a nasty combination when flying a higher performing glider for the first time since ALL your speeds are faster than you are used to flying on your old wing so your brain is fighting with you your whole flight wanting you to slow down some - and if you listen and slow down, you make the adverse yaw worse.
-The key is to embrace a touch of speed and have confidence in your abilities - if you are already in over your head, it can bite you fast!
+The key is to embrace a touch of extra speed and have confidence in your abilities - if you are already in over your head, adverse yaw can bite you fast!

 Summary & Final Words

 Below are a series of links I urge all my students to become familiar with.
 They are all articles that WillsWing has had published for ages and are sage advice that I am sure gets over-looked (shame on us).

 How To Choose Your First Glider by Mike Meier

 An Overview of the Decisions That Need to be Considered When Choosing One's First Glider